hjosullivan/CMEECourseWork/Week7/README.md

 ### Practicals
 * LV2.py
     * Lokta-Volterra script taking arguments from the command line.
 Includes prey density dependence.
+* LV3.py
+    * Lokta-Volterra model in discrete time with equilibrium.
+* LV4.py
+    * Lokta-Volterra model in discrete time with equilibrium and a random gaussian fluctuation in resource's growth rate.
+* runLV.py
+    * A profiling script to compare all LV models.
 * DrawFW.py
     * A food web network example using `networkx`.
 * blackbirds.py